 - London Irish Lawyers Association.

-John’s principle area of practice is defending individuals facing criminal allegations.
+John’s principal area of practice is defending individuals facing criminal allegations.
+He defends in the most serious cases including cases of:

 "He is articulate and quick on his feet during a trial."